 These four models are not mutually exclusive or fixed and can be adapted or combined depending on the situation and the feedback from the community and the partner.
 For example, a CLP that involves the construction of a community center could use a hybrid model for the building structure and a distribution model for the furniture and equipment.
 A CLP that involves the provision of vocational training could use a technical expert model for the trainers and a distribution model for the tools and materials.
+A CLP that involves the installation of solar panels could use a technical expert model for the installation and a unskilled/semi-skilled labor model for the maintenance.

-The choice of the most appropriate model for a specific CLP should be based on a careful assessment of the context, the needs, capacities, and contributions of the community and the partner.
+The choice of the most appropriate model for a specific CLP should be based on a careful assessment of the context, the needs and the capacities of the community and the partner.
 Some of the criteria or guidance that can help in making this decision are: